dbt-labs/dbt-cloud-snowflake-demo-template/README.md

 In order to successfully run this project, you will need the following:

 - A Snowflake account
-- Snowflake Partner Connect dbt Cloud account
+- Snowflake trial dbt Cloud account
 - Snowflake Sample Data [The TPC-H dataset that is standard with every account](https://docs.snowflake.com/en/user-guide/sample-data-tpch.html)
-- Default Snowflake warehouse named compute_wh (that the Snowflake Partner connect dbt role has access to)
+- Default Snowflake warehouse named compute_wh

 ### Using the demo project